agentsystems/agentsystems-sdk/agentsystems_sdk/deployments_scaffold/README.md

 HEALTHCHECK --interval=10s --retries=3 CMD curl -sf http://localhost:${PORT}/health || exit 1
 ```

-Nothing else is required—Docker marks the container `healthy`, the CLI polls for that status, and the first user request will succeed on the very first try.
+With a healthy container and correct configuration, the first request should succeed.
+If not, see Troubleshooting.

 ---